yarisvt/tyk-docs/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 ### Using a Go Response Plugin

-Now we need to instruct Tyk to load this shared library for an API so it will start processing traffic as part of the middleware chain.
-To do so we will need to edit our API spec using the raw JSON editor in the Tyk Dashboard or directly in the JSON file (in the case of the Community Edition).
-This change needs to be done for the "custom_middleware" field and it should look like this:
+Now you need to instruct Tyk to load this shared library for an API so it will start processing traffic as part of the middleware chain.
+To do so you will need to edit your API spec using the raw JSON editor in the Tyk Dashboard or directly in the JSON file (in the case of the Open Source edition).
+This change needs to be done for the "custom_middleware" field and it looks like this:

 ```
 "custom_middleware": {